Contextual marketing in 2025: an observation

 |We might be stuck in a world where every ‘purchase’ is a trade off.
 Do I need it?
 Can I afford it?
 What do I need to sacrifice in order to use it?
 It is a burden for most.
 The ever present limitation of what you can afford.

 But why so?
 Imagine the world as all-you-can-eat.
 As soon as the need is felt, the gratification is nearby.

 It might sound like the land of milk and honey, and might succumb to a similar fate given the inevitable greedy nature of man.
 After all, how would we not fall for a trap of gluttony and indulgence?

 Technology to the rescue!

 Recent technological breakthroughs open up a new world of possibilities.
-Contextual marketing, ultra-personalisation by social media and micro payments with cryptocurrencies have changed the landscape of consumerism.
+Contextual marketing, ultra-personalization by social media and micro payments with cryptocurrencies have changed the landscape of consumerism.
 And not necessarily for the worse.
 If we would consume responsibly in the light of environmental and financial sustainability, then we could actually reduce a lot of waste incurred by today’s carpet bombing approach of marketing.
 Walking today’s high-street feels like a bombardment of advertising.
 All aimed at luring in customers to buy regardless of their need or ability.
-It we could advance the approach of marking to a highly personalised experience, then we would be able to offer targeted products rather than engage in a cacophony of commercials.
+It we could advance the approach of marking to a highly personalized experience, then we would be able to offer targeted products rather than engage in a cacophony of commercials.